ystv/web-auth/README.md

 After all that is set you should be able to visit it at `:8080`.

+### Dev side note

+If you are trying to connect to a database from your dev machine then I can recommend you use the following command to make your life easier.

+`ssh -L [local port]:127.0.0.1:[db port on remote server] [remote server user and ip]`

+This will prevent the full deploy being your dev environment and is much quicker.

 ## Building

 Both methods require cloning the repo